kudkudak/common-sense-prediction/README.md

 0. Project uses primarly python2.7, but should work without issues in python3.

-1. Configure PYTHONPATH to include root folder of the project.
-Configure DATA_DIR to point to data directory
+1. Configure PYTHONPATH to include root folder of the project, DATA_DIR to point to data directory, and PROJECT_DIR to point to root of project.

 2. Go to DATA_DIR and run `scripts/data/fetch_LiACL_data.sh`.